wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-sql-server-use-premium-storage.md

 To implement a smooth transition depends on how DNS is being utilised and updated.
 When AlwaysOn is installed, it creates a Windows Cluster Resource group, if you open Failover Cluster Manager, you will see that at a minimum it will have three resources, the two that the document refers to are:

-- Virtual Network Name (VNN) – This is the DNS name that client connect to when wanting to connect to SQL Servers via AlwaysOn.
+- Virtual Network Name (VNN) - This is the DNS name that client connect to when wanting to connect to SQL Servers via AlwaysOn.
-- IP Address Resource – This is the IP address that associated with the VNN, you can have more than one, and in a multisite configuration you will have an IP address per site/subnet.
+- IP Address Resource - This is the IP address that associated with the VNN, you can have more than one, and in a multisite configuration you will have an IP address per site/subnet.

 When connecting to SQL Sevrer, the SQL Server Client driver will retrieve the DNS records associated with the listener and try to connect to each AlwaysOn associated IP address, below we discuss some factors that can influence this.

-The number of concurrent DNS records that are associated with the listener name depends not only on the number of IP addresses associated, but the ‘RegisterAllIpProviders’setting in Failover Clustering for the AlwaysON VNN resource.
+The number of concurrent DNS records that are associated with the listener name depends not only on the number of IP addresses associated, but the 'RegisterAllIpProviders'setting in Failover Clustering for the AlwaysON VNN resource.

-When you deploy AlwaysOn in Azure there are different steps to create the Listener and IP Addresses, you have to manually configure the ‘RegisterAllIpProviders’ to 1, this is different to an on premise AlwaysOn deployment where it is already set to 1.
+When you deploy AlwaysOn in Azure there are different steps to create the Listener and IP Addresses, you have to manually configure the 'RegisterAllIpProviders' to 1, this is different to an on premise AlwaysOn deployment where it is already set to 1.

-If ‘RegisterAllIpProviders’ is 0, then you will only see one DNS record in DNS associated with the Listener:
+If 'RegisterAllIpProviders' is 0, then you will only see one DNS record in DNS associated with the Listener:

 ![Appendix4][14]

-If ‘RegisterAllIpProviders’ is 1:
+If 'RegisterAllIpProviders' is 1:

 ![Appendix5][15]